Ward-Sul/java-backend-interview/TASK.md

 - [ ] Return `Map<String, Double>` where key is reviewer name and value is average rating

 ### Technical Notes
+- Gor the sake of this task, load all the data to memory and do the aggregation on the application layer.
 - Use Spring Data JPA aggregation functions
 - Consider performance for large datasets
 - Round average ratings to 2 decimal places